 mysql_backups

 .
-Now in script, define the variables like backup directory name, file prefix and file suffix etc. To distinguish, we will append the time stamp in yyyymmddHHMMSS
+Now in the script, define the variables like backup directory name, file prefix, and file suffix, etc. To distinguish, we will append the time stamp in yyyymmddHHMMSS

 import os import datetime from zipfile import ZipFile BACKUP_DIR_NAME = "mysql_backups" FILE_PREFIX = "my_db_backup_" FILE_SUFFIX_DATE_FORMAT = "%Y%m%d%H%M%S" USERNAME = "username" DBNAME = USERNAME+"$dbname" # get today's date and time timestamp = datetime.datetime.now().strftime(FILE_SUFFIX_DATE_FORMAT) backup_filename = BACKUP_DIR_NAME+"/"+FILE_PREFIX+timestamp+".sql" os.system("mysqldump -u "+USERNAME+" -h "+USERNAME+".mysql.pythonanywhere-services.com '"+DBNAME+"' > "+backup_filename)

-We can test this script by running using the python installed in virtual environment.
-I strongly recommend to use virtual environment for all your python and Django projects.
+We can test this script by running using the python installed in the virtual environment.
+I strongly recommend using the virtual environment for all your python and Django projects.

-Now to save some space we will zip the sql file.
-For this we will use zipfile python package.
+Now to save some space we will zip the SQL file.
+For this, we will use zipfile

 # creating zip file zip_filename = BACKUP_DIR_NAME+"/"+FILE_PREFIX+timestamp+".zip" with ZipFile(zip_filename, 'w') as zip: zip.write(backup_filename, os.path.basename(backup_filename))

-Now when sql file has been added to zip file, we may delete it.
+Now when the SQL file has been added to the zip file, we may delete it.

 os.remove(backup_filename)

-Now we can schedule this script from tasks tab.
+Now we can schedule this script from the tasks tab.

-Now lets extend the script to delete old files.
-Define a variable which signifies for how many days we need to keep the backup.
+Now let's extend the script to delete old files.
+Define a variable that signifies how many days we need to keep the backup.

 DAYS_TO_KEEP_BACKUP = 3

-So for now we will keep last three backups.
+So, for now, we will keep the last three backups.

 Now there are two ways to delete the old files.
 Either use the os.stat()